nrkno/sofie-core/packages/documentation/docs/user-guide/configuration/sofie-core-settings.md

-# Sofie Core: System configuration
+# Sofie&nbsp;Core: System configuration

-_Sofie Core_ is configured at it's most basic level using a settings file and environment variables.
+_Sofie&nbsp;Core_ is configured at it's most basic level using a settings file and environment variables.

 ### Environment variables